-The Balloon Test verifies the integrity and size of the balloon catheter.
+The Balloon Test verifies the integrity and size of the esophageal balloon.
 The ventilator will display a Pass or Fail message in the message bar at the bottom of the screen.

-If the Balloon Test is not passed all connections should be checked to assure they are secure and balloon integrity should be evaluated.
+If the Balloon Test is not passed all connections should be checked to ensure they are secure and balloon integrity should be evaluated.